tulipcc/tulipcc-maven-plugin/README.md

 I'm using it e.g. in [ph-css](https://github.com/phax/ph-css) for CSS parsing.

+## Upgrading from the original plugin

+The following list is member-gathered when they update to this plugin and is not comprehensive

+* Requires at least Java 1.5
+* use the constructor with "InputStream, Charset", the one with only "InputStream" throws an Exception
+* change `TokenMgrError` into `TokenMgrException`

 # Maven usage

 Example with 3 executions (two javacc and one jjtree-javacc), try with `mvn clean process-resources`: